pbberlin/go-massmail/README.md

 ### DRY - dont repeat tasks configurations

-* We have tasks with distinct recipients list, while everything else is equal.
+* We may have tasks with distinct recipients list, while everything else is equal.
   We could just repeat the config settings, instead we write `SameAs=[otherTask]`.

+* CSV file name is always derived from the task name.

+* Template name derives automatically from the task name.
-* If we also wish the same template, we can set `TemplateName=[sourceTask]`.
+  We can set a different template via `TemplateName=[sourceTask]`.

-### Test mode

-`-mode=test` will only send one email for each entry in config `TestRecipients`.

-If the email has more than one language version, test emails are sent for each language and TestRecipient.

-If the regular recipient list and `TestRecipients` _overlap_, then these records are used for the test run.

 ### Time control